ubccpsc/classy/docs/instructor/features.md

       - [Force Silent Re-Grade](#force-silent-re-grade)
 <!-- /TOC -->

 Classy helps automate the distribution and grading of assignments.
-Classy integrates with Github to create an environment where students can gain real-world and practical hands-on experience with *Git* version control while getting real-time feedback on the quality of their code.
+Classy integrates with GitHub to create an environment where students can gain real-world and practical hands-on experience with *Git* version control while getting real-time feedback on the quality of their code.

 Classy's front-end consists of a front-end JavaScript framework and supporting RESTful API called *Portal*. *Portal* helps instructors manage course administration by automating tasks, such as setting up assignments, grading, and grade management for instructors.
-Classy has another RESTful API to manage complex back-end Github and grading logic called **AutoTest**. *AutoTest* integrates with Github to create an interactive grading experience.
+Classy has another RESTful API to manage complex back-end GitHub and grading logic called **AutoTest**. *AutoTest* integrates with GitHub to create an interactive grading experience.

-AutoTest's features include automated feedback to grade requests from students that they request on  `commit` comments on Github.
+AutoTest's features include automated feedback to grade requests from students that they request on  `commit` comments on GitHub.
 Grade feedback is completely customizable and developed by an instructor to meet the requirements of their course.
 Feedback can be produced where a student code builds, fails to build, reaches a grade threshold, etc. and allows for additional reports to be included.

 ## Portal